steeef/puppet-selinux/README.markdown

 modules to running RHEL based system.
 Forked from jfryman, we added:
 - all enforcing/permissive/disabled switch covered
 - ability to select selinux module directory
+- a file context file (.fc) can be used with a type enforcement (.te) one
 - many bug fixes
 - puppet lint compliant code
 - full spec testing